What is a love party?

 A term that is becoming more popular, but what is a love party—exactly?

 A love party is an alternative to weddings, where the focus is more on having a blast with your friends and family.
 It’s less about focusing on the numerous expectations that surround weddings and more geared towards having an epic party.
+This has been particularly popular since the pandemic began.

 I had a client recently talk to me about planning their wedding.
 We’ll call them “Hermione.”
 See, Hermione was having a little bit of an issue, because when they had booked me a year before, they had an idea of what their wedding would be like.
 As planning continued, Hermione found themselves being slaughtered with ideas from well-intentioned friends and family.
 Their mother insisted on a traditional white dress, but Hermione wanted a muted blue one.
 Their father was insisting that his high school friend DJ the wedding.
-This made Hermione secretly cringe, ever since the DJ asked if the chicken dance was an okay option after the cake cutting. *shutter*
+This made Hermione secretly cringe, ever since the DJ asked if the chicken dance was an okay option after the cake cutting. *shudder*

-On top of it all, a bridesmaid that they’ve known since they were five-years-old kept making everything about herself and refused to help with any of the planning.
+On top of it all, a bridesmaid that they’ve known since they were five years old kept making everything about herself and refused to help with any of the planning.
 Needless to say, Hermione was overwhelmed as f*ck.

 The wedding eventually went off without a hitch, but it made me think about how the wedding industry is structured.
 Every website, expo, and event that people attend, the info provided is constantly telling my clients what they should do.
 What they should like.
 What they should spend money on.
 It becomes too much really quickly and far too often, clients losing their minds up to their wedding day.
 It’s heartbreaking because they should be excited and instead, they’re too exhausted to even answer an email.